Dhanteras or Dhantrayodashi is observed two days before Diwali in North India, Maharashtra and

 Earthern diyas are lit on Dhanteras day in the evening to banish the evil spirits.

 Cows are worshipped on the day in many regions.
+They are given proper washing.
+Fresh food items are provide.
+It is believed that cows usher in prosperity.

 In some regions, people wake up early in the morning, take bathe, and wear new clothes.
 Fasting is observed from sunrise to sunset and is broken after lighting an earthen-lamp in front of the door of the house.